RFK Jr.’s to-do list to make America ‘healthy’ has health experts worried

 In July 2023, Kennedy told Fox News host Jesse Watters that vaccines cause autism, a claim that has been repeatedly disproved.
 Among other things, he has also misstated the contents of vaccines, falsely claimed there is convincing evidence that the 1918 influenza pandemic and HIV both originated with vaccine research, and repeatedly touted misinformation about Covid-19 vaccines.

+Hawaii Gov. Josh Green, a physician, told CNN’s Laura Coates Thursday night that Kennedy “rallied” people in Samoa against vaccinations in 2019, contributing to a measles outbreak that killed 83 people, mostly young children.
+Kennedy, Coates noted, has denied telling people not to get vaccinated.

+“Basically what he did is he scared that country away from vaccinations, and measles will kill young people,” said Green, who helped vaccinate people in Samoa during the 2019 outbreak that sickened more than 5,000 people.
+“That’s what RFK did, and if he is confirmed as HHS secretary, what he will do is he will cast doubt on vaccinations programs across America.
+That will mean thousands and then millions of people will consider not getting vaccinated; we will not have herd immunity, and physicians like myself and pediatricians and all sorts of other health-care providers will see cataclysmic spread of disease.”

-The day after the election, however, Kennedy said he was “not going to take away anybody’s vaccines.
+Kennedy softened some of his vaccine rhetoric leading up to the election, focusing more on curbing chronic diseases and improving access to healthy foods, a mission many agree with.
+The day after election day Kennedy said he was “not going to take away anybody’s vaccines.
 I’ve never been anti-vaccine.
 I’m going to make sure the scientific safety studies and efficacies are out there, and people can make individual assessments about whether that product is going to be good for them.”

-Many public health experts are skeptical.
+Many public health experts are skeptical Kennedy is backing off his views on vaccines, and note public health agencies already make vaccine safety and efficacy data public.
 Dr. Jason Schwartz, an associate professor at the Yale School of Public Health, said the softened stance was an “eleventh hour attempt to sanitize his reputation and rebrand himself as a reasonable champion of chronic disease prevention.”

 Fluoridated water